dward2/BME547/Assignments/final_image_processor.md

 * unit testing
 * PEP8
 * docstrings
-* Use of issues and milestones to track development progress (new to this assignment)
+* use of issues and milestones to track development progress (new to this assignment)

 ## Functional Specifications